Emese92/the-early-birdie/README.md

 ### Navbar:

 The navigation has a bird logo and the name of the Restaurant, which is also a button that brings the User back to the main page.
-On the right hand side it has the navigation buttons for Home, Menu, Register, and Login.
+On the right-hand side, it has the navigation buttons for Home, Menu, Register, and Login.
 This changes if a User is authenticated.
-The My bokings and Logout appears insted of Register and Login.
+The My bookings and Logout appear instead of Register and Login.
-On small screens The User can toggle between showing and hiding the navigation menu links when the user clicks on the hamburger menu / bar icon.
+On small screens, The User can toggle between showing and hiding the navigation menu links when the user clicks on the hamburger menu/bar icon.
 Included on all the pages.

 ### Footer:

-Simple, responsive social media logos from [Font awsome](https://fontawesome.com/).
+Simple, responsive social media logos from [Font Awesome](https://fontawesome.com/).
 Opens on a new tab.
 Included on all the pages.

 ### Index page:

-The main page include a nice big picture positioned to the right and the welcome message on the left overlapping and transparent.
+The main page includes a nice big picture positioned to the right and the welcome message on the left overlapping and transparent.
 It has a button sending the user to the login page/booking form(if authenticated).
-On the bottom a map is included pointing to the location where it can be found (Its just pointing to central London at the moment).
+On the bottom, a map is included pointing to the location where it can be found (It is just pointing to central London at the moment).

 ![Index](static/images/index-page.png)